Asbestos on Navy Ships

 High-Risk Asbestos Jobs on U.S. Navy Ships

-According to the VA, all Navy jobs listed below had a “probable” or “highly probable” risk of asbestos exposure.
+Certain jobs put service members in contact with asbestos on Navy ships daily.
+According to the VA, all jobs listed below had a “probable” or “highly probable” risk of asbestos exposure.

-Boiler technicians or tenders worked on boilers that propelled Navy ships.
+• Boiler technicians: Boiler technicians or tenders worked on Navy ship boilers.
 Before the 1980s, many boilers used asbestos-based insulation and gaskets.
-Navy boilermakers also often wore gloves laced with asbestos to tend boilers.
+Navy boilermakers often wore gloves laced with asbestos.

 Testimonial

-“I was a boiler tender when I went aboard my first ship and started doing my first job.
+“I was a boiler tender when I went aboard my first ship.
 I asked them what the material was made out of on the boilers and they told me asbestos.
-It didn’t kill anybody on the spot, that’s for sure.
-It took years later — that’s when it started catching up with us.”
+It didn’t kill anybody on the spot.
+It took years later to start catching up with us.”

 U.S. Navy Boiler Tender